VainF/Torch-Pruning/benchmarks/prunability/readme.md

 ```

 ## 2. YOLO v8
+This example was implemented by [@Hyunseok-Kim0 (Hyunseok Kim)](https://github.com/Hyunseok-Kim0).
 Please refer to Issue [#147](https://github.com/VainF/Torch-Pruning/issues/147#issuecomment-1507475657) for more details.

 #### Ultralytics
 ```bash